Gender Rights:

 • Formed 38 Adolescent Youth Groups in 20 Slums and 12 villages

-• 80% families of our intervention area are avoiding gender discrimination among their children and giving importance on decision making process,
+• 80% families of in our intervention area are avoiding gender discrimination among their children and giving importance to the decision-making process,